msolvaag/state-odb/README.md

 ## Why
 Having a normalized state is a good strategy if your data is nested in different ways.
-The redux documentation has a nice explanation [here](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html).
+The redux documentation has a nice explanation [here](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html). state-odb is a port of the redux-db project with means to decouple the term redux from the logic it provides. state-odb is compatible with all single state controlled systems. ( vuex/redux/..).

 ## How
 ``` javascript